Even before coronavirus, more people turned to telecommuting in Seattle

 Commute Seattle surveys found that 16,815 people, or 5.7% of the entire 295,000 central-city employee population, worked from home last fall.
 That’s nearly twice the 2017 estimate of 9,075 teleworkers, and triple the count in 2010 when 5,481 or 2.7% did so.

-Although the numbers are still small, teleworker was the fastest-growing mode in the nonprofit’s latest report, released Tuesday, that illustrates how traffic finally turned miserable enough to make more people stay home.
+Although the numbers are still small, teleworker was the fastest-growing mode in the nonprofit’s latest report, released Tuesday at CommuteSeattle.com, that illustrates how traffic finally turned miserable enough to make more people stay home.

 That slice of the labor force now exceeds those for downtown vanpools, bicycling or ferries.
 The survey allows people to divide the week, so a person might report driving four days and teleworking Fridays, for instance.